Nextdoor/pg-bifrost/README.md

 ## Installation

-A precompiled binary for Linux AMD 64 of the latest version of pg-kinesis can be obtained under the [Releases](https://github.com/Nextdoor/pg-bifrost/releases) tab.
+A precompiled binary for Linux AMD 64 can obtained under the github [Releases](https://github.com/Nextdoor/pg-bifrost/releases) tab.
+Additionally pg-bifrost can also be found on [Docker Hub](https://hub.docker.com/r/nextdoor/pg-bifrost).
+Note that the docker image is built and deployed by the circleci [build](https://circleci.com/gh/Nextdoor/workflows/pg-bifrost).

 ## Example